MatheusPaivaa/CurvatureML/README.md

 - **Train:** Contains the script used to train the model.
 - **Test:** Contains the script used to test the model on a specific face and plot the results.
 - **Tune:** Contains scripts for hyperparameter tuning, allowing you to optimize the model’s performance by adjusting key parameters.

+**Note:** Only the input folder name and the test files need to be changed as needed.
+The rest of the structure and scripts should remain consistent across different models.

 ```bash
 python3 [script]